finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
 Together with the scope is the unique identifier for the given Fund.
         String valuationPointCode = "valuationPointCode_example"; // String | Fetch all NAV adjustment activities for this valuation point.
-        String navTypeCode = "navTypeCode_example"; // String | Fetch all NAV adjustment activities for this Nav type.
+        String navTypeCode = "navTypeCode_example"; // String | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the Nav activity adjustments.
 Defaults to returning the latest version of each adjustment if not specified.
         String page = "page_example"; // String | The pagination token to use to continue listing Nav activity adjustments; this   value is returned from the previous call.
 If a pagination token is provided, the filter,   and asAt fields must not have changed since the original request.
         Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.